WanFaruqJazli/Year1-Sem1-Coursework/SECP1513-TIS/Project : Design Thinking /README.md

 * ♻️ **Smart Waste Bins**
     To tackle waste, we designed a bin with a scale.
 It gamifies the experience by awarding points to students who finish their food, which helps convert waste into organic fertilizer.

 ---

-## 📝 Reflection
+## 💭 Reflection

+### 💡 Key Highlights
-> "This project really shifted my perspective.
+* **🧠 Beyond the Code:** This project really shifted my perspective.
 Before this, I honestly thought my degree was just about writing code and managing databases.
-But Design Thinking taught me that we have to understand the human side of the problem first".
+Design Thinking taught me that we have to understand the human side of the problem first.
->
-> We realized that it does not matter how advanced the technology is if it does not solve the user's actual stress.
-Moving from just 'coding' to 'problem-solving' was a big step for me.
-It helped me see that to be a successful Data Engineer in the future, I need to build systems that are not just technically strong but also practical for the people using them.
-It is about empathy just as much as it is about logic."
+* **❤️ Empathy Over Technology:** I realized that it does not matter how advanced the technology is if it does not solve the user's actual stress.
+Moving from just "coding" to "problem-solving" was a big step for me.
+* **🚀 Future Data Engineer:** It helped me see that to be a successful Data Engineer, I need to build systems that are not just technically strong but also practical for the people using them.
+It is about empathy just as much as it is about logic.

+### 📈 Suggestions for Improvement
+* **Real-World Testing:** We only created a digital prototype for this assignment.
+I think the project would be much stronger if we could actually test the "Smart Waste Bin" concept in the real cafeteria to see if students are motivated by the gamification points.
+* **Technical Integration:** Connecting the AI camera system to the mobile app in real-time is a complex challenge.
+In the future, I would like to explore exactly how to handle that data stream to make sure the app updates instantly without lag.

 ---